Younger Joe Jordan Portrait (1919) Older Joe Jordan Portrait (1970)

 One of the lesser-regarded composers of the ragtime era by some historians, Joe Jordan may not have had the later prominence of Scott Joplin or Eubie Blake, but he still had the influence of them, and during his lifetime was certainly more successful in many regards than Joplin.
 In fact, some have equated Jordan's musical life as the one that Joplin should have had but was not able to achieve.
 While some of his efforts were actually made famous by other performers, he still needs to be regarded as both musician and entrepreneur, having lived a long and adventurous life full of notable milestones.

-Born in Cincinnati, Ohio in 1882 to Zachariah Taylor Jordan and Josephine Jordan, Joseph was somewhat of a prodigy.century march cover He had one older sister, Clementine (6/1875).
-Zachariah (listed as Taylor in the 1880 Census) had been working as a cook for some time when his son was born.
-Joseph was surrounded by music at an early age as Cincinnati was full of bands, orchestras and choirs sponsored by all manners of organizations.
-In spite of considerable efforts by an early teacher, Joe seemed unable to pick up the ability to read music, learning primarily by rote but doing so with great facility.
-Around the mid-1890s the family moved to St. Louis where Joseph wandered around the town, perhaps listening to the earliest performances of ragtime performed by Tom Turpin or his contemporary Louis Chauvin.
+Born in the musically rich environment of Cincinnati, Ohio in 1882 to Zachariah Taylor Jordan and Josephine Ross, Joseph was somewhat of a musical prodigy.
+He had one older sister, Clementine (6/1875).
+Zachariah (listed as Taylor in the 1880 census) had been working as a cook for some time when his son was born.
+Joseph was surrounded by music at an early age as Cincinnati was full of bands, orchestras and choirs sponsored by all manners of organizations, as well as a noted music conservatory.
+His original instrument, perhaps picked by his mother, was the violin.
+In spite of considerable efforts by an early German music teacher, Joe seemed unable to pick up the ability to read music, learning primarily by rote but doing so with great facility.century march cover As Clementine did continue with lessons on the piano, Joe was able to pick up some of his skills by listening to and copying her.
+He also was able to take in some of Cincinnati's music scene, including some pre-ragtime musings of syncopated piano pieces played by local and itinerant musicians.

 Notes from A.G.
 Allen's New Orleans Minstrels: "We are still en route South and gathering in all the money.
 The Palmers, Ruby and Dan, have added new songs to their already hot act, the 'Black Eighth Regiment,' written by Mr. Palmer for his act is a hit nightly.
 Joe Jordan, leader of our orchestra is recovering from an attack of malaria fever.
 Moses Terry, our chef, sends regards to James Crosby.
 Grane, Hopkins, Isler, sends regards to all Cyclones and friends.
 The ghost still walks every Monday after dinner.